Published, peer reviewed clinical results

 - Superior results compared to non-surgical management (pain medication, physical therapy, SI joint injections, radiofrequency ablation)

-- Long-term positive outcomes out to 5 years
+- Long-term positive outcomes out to 5 and 6 years

 - Consistent clinical outcomes across studies

 - Cost-effective – on par with surgical replacement of hips and knees

 - More than 55 peer-reviewed supporting the safety, effectiveness, biomechanical and economic benefits

 Click here for a complete list of iFuse articles